ocadotechnology/quantumjs/quantum-api/readme.md

 # quantum-api

-A transform for the `quantum-js` library
+A module intended for use with `quantum-js`

 This module provides a set of transforms for writing api docs for a JavaScript, CSS or quantum api.